centre-for-humanities-computing/danish-foundation-models/docs/blog/posts/munin-7b-alpha.md

 We are excited to announce the release of the first model from the Danish Foundation Models project, nicknamed Munin 7B Alpha.
-This model represents the beginning of our research into Danish Large Language Models (LLMs), employing “continual pre-training” based on the already pre-trained Mistral-7b-v0.1 model.
-It has been pre-trained on the Danish Gigaword dataset, which has been instrumental in training various Danish BERT-style models.
+This model represents the beginning of our research into Danish Large Language Models (LLMs), employing [continual pre-training](https://arxiv.org/abs/2308.04014) based on the already pre-trained [Mistral-7b-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) model.
+It has been pre-trained on the
+[Danish Gigaword](https://gigaword.dk/) dataset, which has been instrumental in training various Danish BERT-style models.

 <!-- more -->